Samipthi/Blood-banks-in-india/README.md

-# Blood-banks-in-karnataka
+# Blood-banks-in-Karnataka
-This is a R project that displays the blood banks in karnataka.
+This is an R project that displays the blood banks in Karnataka.